blmoor/blmoor/pages/notable.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="" %}
+{% include feature/jumbotron.html objectid="blmoor92" heading="Notable Educators and Alumni" text="Honoring those who fortified the BL Moor Legacy" %}
-{% include feature/nav-menu.html sections="Landscaping and Ampitheater Outdoor Classroom;Mississippi Landmark Designation" %}
+{% include feature/nav-menu.html sections="B.L.
+Moor Teachers, Administrators, and Staff;Community School Educators;Notable Alumni" %}

 This page is designed to honor those who made Pleasant Grove, B.L.
 Moor, and other community schools in southeast Oktibbeha a possibility despite the consistent injustices faced during and after segregation, as well as provividing education to countless students who may have otherwise gone without.